JeffZ-1320/FromScratchToWebService/README.md

 * UI for Pet and User table
 * Home Page
 * Password validation in dashboard
-* Write some more comments in your code
+* More comments in code